Cops: Ex-soldier kills her service dog while her boyfriend videotapes

 The disturbing footage quickly made its rounds on Facebook.

-CNN affiliate WNCN says a close friend of Rollins uploaded the video of the shooting hoping it would get attention and lead to some sort of punishment.

-Rollins ended at Fort Bragg in January of 2017; Heng is still on active duty there, WNCN said.
+Rollins ended at Fort Bragg in January of 2017; Heng is still on active duty there, cnn affiliate WNCN said.

 Cami was adopted by Rollins back in 2016 from the Cumberland County Animal Shelter.
 He was known at the time as Huey.